 Job Title: Youth Librarian Pay Range: $10.00 /hour

-Hours per week: 22 hours (Tuesday – Thursday 9-2, every other Friday 10-5 & every other Saturday 9-4 -opposite weeks) Immediate Supervisor: Director
+Hours per week: 20-30 hours

+Immediate Supervisor: Director

 General Description:

 The Youth Librarian positions requires enthusiasm, creativity and independence.
-This position will plan, prepare and deliver children’s programs focused on early childhood learning and development skills on a regular basis and for special events.
-To encourage reading, you’ll help promote library programs focused on early literacy and act as a liaison to the schools, pre-schools, and day-care providers.
+This position will plan, prepare, and deliver children’s programs focused on early childhood learning and development skills on a regular basis and for special events.
+To encourage reading, you’ll help promote library programs focused on early literacy and act as a liaison to the schools, pre-schools, and daycare providers.
 You’ve got a flair for creativity which can be shown in book displays, organizing the children’s room, and on the bulletin boards that line our hallways to welcome our youngest patrons and their families to the library.
 What really excites you will be serving over 800+ kids for our Summer Reading Program lasting 10 weeks.
 With an interest in developing new skills and helping our team, you will be awesome!

 Youth Librarian Basic Competencies: